Nigel2392/wagtail_fedit/README.md

            return render_to_string("myapp/render_my_field.html", self.get_context(request))
    ```

-   Your content will then automatically be rendered with that method when need be by using `{% fedit_field "content" self %}`
+   Your content will then automatically be rendered with that method when need be by using `{% fedit_field "content" self %} `

+4. **But wait?!
+I go to my template and I do not see a way to edit!**
+   That is true!
+We try to protect any styling on your actual page; we do not want to interfere.
+   Instead; we serve the editing interface on a different URL, accessible by clicking `Frontend Editing` in the Wagtail userbar.
+   Keep an eye on that userbar!
+It is also used for publishing if your model inherits from `DraftStateMixin`.

 ## Revisions

 Revision support is included out of the box.